paravatha/springboot-rest-fileapp/README.md

 1. Edit src/main/resources/application.properties accordingly.
 2. Install and use Postman to test API end-points.

-API end-points can be found at http://localhost:8080/swagger-ui.html#!/file-controller/
+After setup, API end-points can be found at http://localhost:8080/swagger-ui.html#!/file-controller/